WPManageNinja/wp-payment-form/readme.txt

 This plugin is a very planned project, and we have a long term development plan for this.
 We already invested around 200 human working hours (+coffees) on it, and we have the intention to spend much more on it.
 Please let us know what features you want, and we are happy to add that in our development sprint.

+The full source code is available on <a href="https://github.com/WPManageNinja/wp-payment-form">Github</a>.

 == Installation ==

 This section describes how to install the plugin and get it working.